 Version 5.1, released on February 6, 2022, does not contain new functionality or changes to existing functionality.
 This updated version of the IIS does include document updates from NANC 452 to include Ethernet as a viable connection type.
 This version of the IIS represents the baseline functionality associated with the iconectiv NPAC SMS implementation from which future changes will be made.

-August 02, 2022
+Release 5.1.1

+Revision a, consensus reached on August 02, 2022, contains updates associated with the following change orders:

+Change Order 556 – New SV Download Reason

+Change Order 557 – SPID Level Flow Control Tunables

 References